 During cherry season I’d say to my Grandma, “I’m going for a walk.”
 She’d reply, “Janet….don’t eat a lot of cherries, you’ll be too full for dinner!”
 It’s okay - I knew she would love me anyway.
 I’d lie if I had to….because there were cherries in their prime out on the side of the farmhouse.
 I was a weak girl.

-t had some this past week, though the Royal Anne’s looked a little bruised from travel.
+I picked up some Bings from a grocery store this week (gasp) due to their appealing price.
+As suspected they were not prime.
+The farmers market had some this past week, though the Royal Anne’s looked a little bruised from travel.
 I have such fond memories of how gorgeous they are right of my Grandmother’s tree, so I pass when I find them on the bruised side.
 What I had on hand mid-week were the Make Do Bings.
 They needed a little help.
 The color was there, but not the depth of flavor, so that meant help in the form of putting them in baked goods.

+There is a lemon pound cake recipe from Lori Longbotham's book all over the food web as an adapted recipe.
+I’m not sure what has been adapted because it’s not been changed from what I can find.
+It is a lovely lemon cake.
 I have made her recipe in the past and it is a fine one as is.
 I wanted a different result in texture with fruit added to it.
 I wanted a finer crumb that would be able to take some fruit, and because of the fresh fruit, I didn’t want the soaking method at the end of the original recipe.
 I went with a more concentrated lemon flavor on the exterior, provided by a glaze.

 I made three batches with changes, the end result is the one here.
 I have changed it slightly with the replacement cake flour for all-purpose, changed the measurement of the flour, switched out buttermilk for milk, bumped up the sugar a bit in the batter, added more zest and nixed the syrup basting phase after it comes out of the oven.
 I added cherries.
 I can’t quite bring myself to call it pound cake, as it has dairy.
 It has a dense, yet fine crumb.
 It has red, it has yellow, it is a pretty little cake to give away.
 And I did.
 Twice. *smiling*